Am I at increased risk for COVID-19? UPDATED 3-29-21

 Note: Hydroxychloroquine (HCQ, aka Plaquenil) is not an immune suppressant, but an immune system modulator.
 Do not assume that taking HCQ will protect you from infection.
 Despite media reports, this has not been proven with reliable studies!

 5. Sjogren’s patients are at increased risk for severe infections.

 Severe infections are known to contribute to a higher rate of hospitalization and death in Sjogren’s patients (61).
-This is another reason that suggests the need for Sjogren’s patients to protect themselves in the time of COVID-19.
-Everyone, but especially Sjogren’s patients, needs to take social distancing seriously.
+This is another reason for Sjogren’s patients to protect themselves in the time of COVID-19.
+Everyone, but especially those with chronic illness, needs to take social distancing seriously.
 We need to stay physically apart to protect ourselves from getting the infection, but don’t stop calling and connecting virtually with people.
 This is a huge, but necessary step.

 Trust the Experts!

 Medical experts such as infectious disease doctors and epidemiologists are the best source of information about COVID-19.
 Your rheumatologist should be able to answer questions about your individual circumstances, how to manage medications, etc. If you encounter resistance from your rheumatologist with regards to being at high risk for COVID-19, please consider sharing these facts and the UK National Health Services Guidelines (pp. 4-7) with them.
 At this time there are no formal statements about COVID-19 risks in rheumatology patients from the CDC or the ACR.